-This is a nationally recognized program aimed at teen mothers to prevent repeat pregnancies, provide parenting skills, and complete high school.
+This is a nationally recognized program aimed at teen mothers to provide parenting skills, attempt to reduce repeat pregnancies, and complete high school.
 This program also includes a teen father program along with other teenaged children programs.
-Network of Trust enrolled 75 teen parents during the 2015/2016 school year at a cost of \$301,768.
-Project results demonstrate teens that graduated from the two-semester program are less likely to have a second pregnancy prior to age 21.
+Internal evaluation shows teens participating in the program are less likely to repeat a pregnancy prior to graduation.
+Network of Trust enrolled 67 unduplicated teen parents during 2016/2017 school year at a cost of \$228,270.